butternetwork/docs/omnichain-messaging/Butter-Omnichain-Service-explain.md

 `retryMessageIn` is flexible and can be called with any correct data for execution.
 It does not alter the cross-chain message, as we save the hash at the time of failure and will perform hash validation.
 It simply provides more opportunities for attempts, making cross-chain communication more free and seamless.

+### How to choose MessageType
+[MESSAGE Type](Omnichain-Type/Message-Type.md) : Without a doubt, the MESSAGE type is flexible and highly extensible, making it suitable for handling various types of cross-chain messages.
+We highly recommend using this type.

+[MESSAGE Type And Relay:true](Omnichain-Type/MessageAndRelayTrue-Type.md) : Of course, if the source chain cannot perfectly handle cross-chain information, you can set the relay attribute of MessageData to true.
+This way, during the cross-chain process, the relay chain can perform data processing or enhance the cross-chain data before continuing.

+[CALLDATA Type](Omnichain-Type/Calldata-Type.md) : When you can clearly and effectively determine the execution method on the target chain from the source chain, you can choose the CALLDATA type.
+This way, the target chain only needs to grant permission, making cross-chain execution straightforward.

 ## Butter Omnichain Service Event

 ```